 More recent diversification has seen the purchase of bodegas in other regions: Somontano and Ribera del Duero, along with the Iberico business Sierra de Sevilla.
 Another innovation was the first white table wine from the Sherry zone: Castillo de San Diego, now the best selling white wine in Spain, and its sweeter companion Maestranza, followed by a red table wine Gibalbin.
-Business can't be too bad - Barbadillo reckon to sell about 500,000 bottles of their signature Manzanilla Solear during the week long Feria de Sevilla (the annual Seville fair).
+Business can't be too bad - Barbadillo reckon to sell about 500,000 half bottles of their signature Manzanilla Solear during the week long Feria de Sevilla (the annual Seville fair).
 Then they were the first to introduce Manzanilla "en Rama" - only 1,000 litres straight from 10 selected butts, bottled without excessive filtration and fining and much tastier than the usual Manzanilla.
 Interestingly, it is released seasonally, and each season's release tastes slightly different according to the thickness of the flor.

 The Barbadillo range consists of: